oslabs-beta/hopLiteJS/README.md

   const result = await authenticate(ruleset, res);
 })

-AUTHORIZATION:
+## AUTHORIZATION:
 After creating the global ruleset and authenticating, the developer is able to authorize their clients by invoking the authorization middleware method.
 The only parameter is the global ruleset.
+The function will automatically iterate through the ruleset and apply all of the individual rulesets inputs.
+On routes the developer can change the ruleset to allow or disallow certain users with cookies and/or cookieJWTs, this can be achieved by changing the globalruleset within the argument of the authorization middleware.
+If a user does not have authorization to access a route, the response will be sent with a status code of 403 and the message "You do not have access to this resource."

 Example Code:
 app.post('/authz', authorize(myRuleset), (req, res) => {
   res.status(200).send("Authorization Successful");
+})
+app.post('/authNotAllowed', authorize(myRuleset), (req, res) => {
+  res.status(403).send("You do not have access to this resource.");
 })

 HASHING: